 Caltrans Climate Change Workgroup

 The Climate Change Branch organized an internal workgroup comprised of various Divisions to discuss climate change issues important to the Department.
-The Climate Change Workgroup acts as the Department’s clearinghouse for climate change policy and a decision-making forum to discuss climate change issues that could effect the Department.
+The Climate Change Workgroup acts as the clearinghouse for climate change policy and a decision-making forum to discuss climate change issues that could effect the Department.